MaDycloud-MD/2048_UsingDocker_AWS/README.md

 # Project Overview:
 The project aims to illustrate the process of containerizing the '2048' game using Docker and subsequently deploying it on the AWS cloud infrastructure via Elastic Beanstalk.
-The primary objectives include demonstrating the Dockerization of an application, creation of a Docker image, local deployment, and ultimately, the cloud-based deployment of the containerized application using AWS services.
+The primary objectives include demonstrating the Dockerization of an application, the creation of a Docker image, local deployment, and ultimately, the cloud-based deployment of the containerized application using AWS services.

 ### Key Phases and Actions: